-UWM is delighted to welcome many internationally established academic visiting scholars every year for a variety of academic and cultural purposes.
+UWM is delighted to welcome many internationally established visiting scholars every year for a variety of academic and cultural purposes.

 Visiting Scholars typically stay at UWM anywhere between three days and five years.
 International advisors at CIE can assist academic departments in determining the appropriate visa category to use for international colleagues visiting the campus to collaborate on research or teach.

 J-1 Exchange Visitor